 Conduct seamless collaborative remote sessions with Miro built-in video chat without having to maintain two links or switch between apps.
-The easy video chat on your Miro boards better supports your distributed or remote team by creating an opportunity for real-time collaboration and helping everyone feel more engaged.
+Video chat better supports your distributed or remote team by creating an opportunity for real-time collaboration and helping everyone feel more engaged.

 Organizing a call

-To start a video chat, find the Video Chat icon in the bottom toolbar, and click Start.
+To start a video chat, find the video chat icon on the top right collaboration toolbar, and click Start.

 Starting a video call